-- 22 (1) An action taken by an attorney under an enduring power of attorney is valid and binding in favour of a person dealing with the attorney or receiving any benefit from the attorney, and in favour of a person claiming under him or her, if that person does not know of the existence of one or more of the following circumstances: - (a) the authority under the power of attorney is terminated; - (b) in the case of an enduring power of attorney that has apparently been signed and witnessed in accordance with section 4 - (i) the grantor did not have the capacity to grant the enduring power of attorney pursuant to section 3, - (ii) the attorney has acted in violation of section 5, or - (iii) the enduring power of attorney does not meet the requirements of section 4. - (2) No person is required to inquire into or ascertain the existence of one or more of the circumstances referred to in subsection (1) if that person does not know of its existence.
+- 26 (1) An action taken by an attorney under an enduring power of attorney is valid and binding in favour of a person dealing with the attorney or receiving any benefit from the attorney, and in favour of a person claiming under him or her, if that person does not know of the existence of one or more of the following circumstances: - (a) the authority under the power of attorney is terminated; - (b) in the case of an enduring power of attorney that has apparently been signed and witnessed in accordance with section 5 or 6, as applicable, - (i) the grantor did not have the capacity to grant the enduring power of attorney pursuant to section 4, - (ii) the attorney has acted in violation of section 9, or - (iii) the enduring power of attorney does not meet the requirements of section 5 or 6, as applicable. - (2) No person is required to inquire into or ascertain the existence of one or more of the circumstances referred to in subsection (1) if that person does not know of its existence.